erickrib/OffensiveAudioClassifier/README.md

 * Machine Learning Model: Implements a robust machine learning model trained with over 35.000 expressions, using Apple's Create ML.
 * Supports both _SwiftUI_ and _UIKit_.
 * Does not require internet connection for use.
+* English language support only.
+(Will support more languages in the future)

 ### Benefits